 As part of the Procedural Section, paragraph 1 of Article 104 of Chapter 12 provides that "[t]he Parties shall, in accordance with their respective laws and regulations, co-operate in the field of controlling anti-competitive activities subject to their available resources".
 As also contemplated in the Substantive Section, the EPA adopted a framework under which the competition authorities of the contracting parties enforce their respective laws [within their own jurisdiction].
 In addition, paragraph 2 of the same Article provides that "[t]he sectors, details and procedures of co-operation under this Chapter shall be specified in the Implementing Agreement".
-The Implementing Agreement contains provisions on: 1) "Notification" (Article 17 of Chapter 5); 2) "Exchange of Information" (Article 18 of the same Chapter); 3) "Technical Assistance" (Article 19 of the same Chapter); 5) "Use of Information in Criminal Proceedings" (Article 21 of the same Chapter); 6) "Scope" (Article 22 of the same Chapter); 7) "Review and Further Co-operation" (Article 23 of the same Chapter); 8) "Consultations" (Article 24 of the same Chapter); and 9) "Communications" (Article 25 of the same Chapter).
+The Implementing Agreement contains provisions on: 1) "Notification" (Article 17 of Chapter 5); 2) "Exchange of Information" (Article 18 of the same Chapter); 3) "Technical Assistance" (Article 19 of the same Chapter); 4) "Terms and Conditions on Provisions of Information" (Article 20 of the same Chapter); 5) "Use of Information in Criminal Proceedings" (Article 21 of the same Chapter); 6) "Scope" (Article 22 of the same Chapter); 7) "Review and Further Co-operation" (Article 23 of the same Chapter); 8) "Consultations" (Article 24 of the same Chapter); and 9) "Communications" (Article 25 of the same Chapter).